 “Azazel.”
 This is almost certainly a name of the Devil, and many scholars believe it likely means “Mighty Goat.”
 “Mighty Goat” would fit the Hebrew etymology well, and also fit with both experiences from the spiritual world and with the teachings of the Bible.
-Practitioners of the black arts, such as Satanists, have long known that Satan is worshipped in the form of a goat or goat-man being, and also that demons sometimes manifest themselves as goats or goat-men (cp. the “Goat of Mendes,” “Baphomet,” “Sabbatic Goat,” etc.).
-This is very ancient, and also is true across many cultures.
+Practitioners of the black arts, such as Satanists, have long known that Satan is worshiped in the form of a goat or goat man being, and also that demons sometimes manifest themselves as goats or goat men (cp. the “Goat of Mendes,” “Baphomet,” “Sabbatic Goat,” etc.).
+This is very ancient and also is true across many cultures.

 The different theories for what Azazel means are discussed at length in many commentaries on Leviticus, but the most common ones are: that “Azazel” is a basically combination of “goat” and “go away,” and thus the “scapegoat,” or “goat that is sent away.”
 Or, as many Jewish commentators believe, “Azazel” is the name of a place and the goat for the sin offering is sent away to the place called Azazel.
 However, most commentators now lean toward the interpretation that Azazel is the proper name of the Devil (some say a ruling demon of the desert), and that it comes from the word for “goat” combined with the Hebrew word el, or “mighty,” such that the name means “Mighty Goat” (see text note on Lev.
 16:8 in the NET Bible; First Edition).